-From January 2010 to about March 2016, ZTE engaged in: (i) the exportation, sale, or supply, directly or indirectly, from the United States of goods to Iran or the Government of Iran; (ii) the reexportation of controlled U.S.-origin goods from a third-country with knowledge that the goods were intended specifically for Iran or the Government of Iran; and (iii) activity that evaded or avoided, attempted and/or conspired to violate, and/or caused violations of the ITSR prohibitions.
+•From January 2010 to about March 2016, ZTE engaged in: (i) the exportation, sale, or supply, directly or indirectly, from the United States of goods to Iran or the Government of Iran; (ii) the reexportation of controlled U.S.-origin goods from a third-country with knowledge that the goods were intended specifically for Iran or the Government of Iran; and (iii) activity that evaded or avoided, attempted and/or conspired to violate, and/or caused violations of the ITSR prohibitions.

-From about January 2010 to March 2016, TTS highest-level management developed, approved, and implemented a company-wide plan to conceal and facilitate ZTE's highest-level management to signing contracts with Iranian customers.
-Essential to the performance of such contracts was ZTE's procurement of and eldevery to Iran of U.S-origin goods, including goods controlled for anti-terrorism, national security, regional stability, and encryption item purposes.
-Pursuant to its contracts with Iranian customers, ZTE was required to and did in fact enhance the law enforcement surveillance capabilities and features of Iran's telecommunications facilities and infrastructure.

-ZFE's unlawful business activities with Iran were publicly disclosed in a media report in 2012.
+- From about January 2010 to March 2016, ZTE's highest-level management developed, approved, and implemented a company-wide plan to conceal and facilitate ZTE's illegal business with Iran.
+ZTE's highest-level management was specifically aware of and considered the legal risks of engaging in such activities prior to signing contracts with Iranian customers.
+Essential to the performance of such contracts was ZTE's procurement of and delivery to Iran of U.S.-origin goods, including goods controlled for anti-terrorism, national security, regional stability, and encryption item purposes.
+Pursuant to its contracts with Iranian customers, ZTE was required to and did in fact enhance the law enforcement surveillance capabilities and features of Iran's telecommunications facilities and infrastructure. - ZTE's unlawful business activities with Iran were publicly disclosed in a media report in 2012.
 Shortly thereafter, ZTE learned of the U.S. government's investigation into the company's business activities with Iran.
-ZTE subsequently communicated to the U.S. government that it had wound down and cased its Iran-related activities.
+ZTE subsequently communicated to the U.S. government that it had wound down and ceased its Iran-related activities.
 However, ZTE's highest-level leadership decided to resume its Iran-related business in 2013, which it continued until 2016, when the Commerce Dept. suspended the company's export privileges by adding it to the Entity List.
-Under the direction of its leadership, ZTE deleted explance and provided the U.S. government with altered information to hide the fact that it had resumed its unlawful business with Iran.
+Under the direction of its leadership, ZTE deleted evidence and provided the U.S. government with altered information to hide the fact that it had resumed its unlawful business with Iran.